nkeim/runtrackpy/README.md

 # Overview

 `runtrackpy` is an attempt to provide a somewhat friendly front-end for tracking particles in a series of video images.
-It uses a special [accelerated version of `trackpy`](http://github.com/nkeim/trackpy/) (original [here](http://github.com/tacaswell/trackpy/) ), Tom Caswell's Python implementation of the [Crocker-Grier particle-tracking algorithm](http://dx.doi.org/10.1006/jcis.1996.0217).
+It uses [`trackpy`](http://github.com/soft-matter/trackpy/), a Python implementation of the [Crocker-Grier particle-tracking algorithm](http://dx.doi.org/10.1006/jcis.1996.0217).

+It is now largely superseded by the storage and `pandas` features that have been added to [`trackpy`](https://github.com/soft-matter/trackpy).
+Before installing `runtrackpy`, you should probably see if `trackpy` alone can meet your needs.

-You can see it in action in an [example IPython notebook](http://nbviewer.ipython.org/urls/raw.github.com/nkeim/runtrackpy/master/examples/basic-tracking-demo.ipynb).
+You can see `runtrackpy` in action in an [example IPython notebook](http://nbviewer.ipython.org/urls/raw.github.com/nkeim/runtrackpy/master/examples/basic-tracking-demo.ipynb).

+Finally, note that an old version of `runtrackpy` that works with the original numba-accelerated branch of `trackpy` is [still available](https://github.com/nkeim/runtrackpy/tree/numba-trackpy).

-Its principal virtues are
+The principal virtues of `runtrackpy` are

 - Like `trackpy`, it is free and open-source (GPL) and runs in a free environment.
 - It scales efficiently to large datasets, limited only by disk space.
 In principle, available RAM limits only the size of a single frame.
 - It outputs to a standard numerical file format, HDF5, which is readable by MATLAB, IDL, etc. (although there, you may be limited by available RAM).
 - It includes tools for efficiently reading its particle tracks databases, which may be used as a foundation for your own analysis.
+- It includes tools for tracking many movies in parallel, though this is not entirely well-documted.
+See `run.py` to get started.

 `runtrackpy` was written by [Nathan Keim](http://www.seas.upenn.edu/~nkeim/), a member of the [Penn Complex Fluids Lab](http://arratia.seas.upenn.edu).